DISABILITY. DANCE. ARTISTRY. RESOURCES

 The Mayor’s Office for People with Disabilities works hand in hand with other city agencies to ensure that the voice of the community is heard, and that City programs and policies address the needs of disabled people.
 Its website offers directories detailing programs, services, activities, and other resources that are accessible to disabled people.

 The Department of Education and its Office of Arts and Special Projects provide New York City public school communities—students, teachers, school leaders and parents—with information to support arts education.
-Resources include regularly published research, such as the NYC Schools Survey and Annual Arts In School Report; Arts & Cultural Education Services (ACES) Guide to provide New York City’s public school teachers, administrators, and school leaders access to the education programs of New York City’s dance and cultural community; and Dance Education for Diverse Learners: A Special Education Supplement to the Blueprint for Teaching and Learning in Dance, a resource for dance teachers and other educators.
+Resources include regularly published research, such as the NYC Schools Survey and Annual Arts In School Report; Arts & Cultural Education Services (ACES) Guide to provide New York City’s public school teachers, administrators, and school leaders access to the education programs of New York City’s dance and cultural community; and the Blueprint for Teaching and Learning in Dance, a resource for dance teachers and other educators, which includes an appendix on students with disabilities.

 The New York State Council on the Arts offers accessibility resources links to City, State, and Federal agencies, including ADA/general resources and architectural resources/physical access.